Types of Aid

-Financial aid packages are comprised of a combination of grants, loans, and work-study.
+Financial aid packages are composed of grants, student loans, and work study funding.

-Grants are awards that do not have to be repaid, and Tufts grants are always the largest source of grant aid received by Tufts undergraduates.
-Tufts Grants exceeded $60million in 2014-15 and were by far the largest source of grant aid received by Tufts undergraduates.
-The amount of Tufts Grants ranged from $1000 to more than $60,000.
-Tufts students also receive grant funds from federal and state programs such as Pell and SEOG grants, ROTC scholarships, as well as funding from a variety of private sources.
-Over 37 percent of last year’s entering class received more than $17.3 million in Tufts grant aid.
+Grants are funds that do not have to be repaid.
+Tufts grants are always the largest source of grant aid received by Tufts undergraduates.
+Tufts grant amounts range from $1,000 to more than $75,000.
+About forty percent of Tufts undergraduates receive institutional Tufts grants.
+Tufts students also receive grants from federal and state programs such as the Federal Pell Grant and SEOG; ROTC scholarships; and a variety of private sources.

-Tufts does not offer merit or academic scholarships.
-All aid is based solely on financial need and is not adjusted for superior academic performance or extracurricular activities.
-The only exception is a small ($500 per year) award provided through the Tufts National Merit Scholarship program.
-ROTC program scholarships are also available.
+Tufts awards financial aid on the basis of financial need and aid is not adjusted for superior academic performance or extracurricular activities.
+Merit-based aid is provided only through the Tufts National Merit Scholarship program (see below), and the ROTC scholarship program.

 Students may use Army, Navy, and Air Force ROTC scholarships at Tufts.
-Scholarships may include funding towards tuition costs and, in some case, monthly stipends.
-Tufts ROTC students participate in ROTC through units at nearby Massachusetts Institute of Technology (MIT).
-For details and application materials, contact Army, Navy or Air Force recruiters:
+Tufts students participate in ROTC through units at Massachusetts Institute of Technology (MIT).
+Scholarships may include funding towards tuition costs and, in some cases, monthly stipends.
+Four-year full-tuition and partial scholarships are available.
+For additional details and application materials, contact Army, Navy, or Air Force recruiting officers.